mik-jozef/chalk/spec-notes.md

-"nearly out of memory" event, prioritized to other events synchronous `usedMemory(ThreadPool tp = ThreadPool.top)`, `avaiableMemory` and `freeMemory` functions stl - permissions for things like playing sound, info about hardware, filesystem access... capability based permissions model
+"nearly out of memory" event, prioritized to other events synchronous `usedMemory(ThreadPool tp = ThreadPool.top)`, `avaiableMemory` and `freeMemory` functions stlib - permissions for things like playing sound, info about hardware, filesystem access... capability based permissions model
 `mut` mutable, `const` immutable, no mmodifier only mutable using another reference?